-If you were banned from Adsense, try Media.Net.
-Depending on your niche and traffic source, earnings can be comparable to Adsense.
+If you were banned from Adsense, it's not the end of the world.
+I'll talk more in-depth below, but you have options.
+For example, try Media.Net.
+Depending on your niche and traffic source, earnings can be comparable to Adsense or even better.

-If you are just scared of being banned because of draconian rules, try Ezoic.
-They make it much easier to deal with Google ads, test for optimum earnings, and you'll even get plugged into multiple ad networks so companies can compete for space on your website!
+If you are scared of being banned because of draconian rules, I like Ezoic.
+They make it much easier to deal with Google ads and test for optimum earnings.
+Plus, you'll even get plugged into multiple ad networks so companies can compete for space on your website!
+[Note: Ezoic does not accept websites or Adsense accounts that have been banned by Google Advertising]

 My friend, who's an online marketer, was banned from Adsense back in 2011.
 When it happened, he was completely insulted, distraught, and confused as to how he got banned from Google's Adsense program.
 He was just getting his feet under himself in the affiliate marketing world.
 He had a couple websites up, and had his first two regular payouts with Adsense, totaling to something above $100.
 He wasn't making much compared to his affiliate marketing efforts, but it was enough for him to finally equate more traffic with more ad revenue.